 The Principle of Compositionality can be seen as an abstract requirement on the grammar of a language (and therefore, albeit indirectly, on the language itself).
 The rationale for adopting it, however, comes from an assumption on the architecture of language that is not universally shared.
 A particularly blatant case of this sort is generative grammar, where interpretation is done after the structure building has taken place.
 It will be seen, though, that even if we grant this assumption, there is still so much to take care of that it becomes unclear just why a level such as LF is at all needed and how it can help us.
-In addition, it turns out that many more frameworks or theories are not compositional.
+In addition, it turns out that many more frameworks or theories fail to be compositional.
 This may be surprising since linguists commonly judge theories on the basis of whether they are compositional or not.
 Thus, if we value compositionality so highly we ought to know what exactly makes a theory compositional.
 This is what this book is about.
 Part of my claims may be contentious.
 For example, I claim below that indices are not part of a syntactic representation.
-This militates against a number of well-established theories, among them generative grammar and Montague Grammar (!).
+This militates against a number of well-established theories, among them Generative Grammar and Montague Grammar (!).
 It may therefore be thought that this diminishes the usefulness of the present approach.
 On the other hand, it is not my task to agree with a theory simply because it is popular.
 What is at stake is rather the very foundation on which the current theories are built.
 And in this respect it seems to me that linguistic theory on the whole suffers from a lack of understanding of how solid the ground is on which it rests.
-The actual syntactic structure, for example, has become highly theory internal in generative grammar.
+The actual syntactic structure, for example, has become highly theory internal in Generative Grammar.
 The independent evidence of Kayne's Antisymmetry Thesis, for example, was originally quite thin.
 And it is simply not true that it has been proved to be correct thereafter.
 Rather, the factual approach has been to adopt it and explore its consequences (just as I adopt here the Principle of Compositionality and explore its consequences).
-It is therefore not surprising that a careful review of the syntactic structure of German (within the generative framework) undertaken in [Sternefeld, 2006] has yielded a far less articulated structure than standardly assumed.
+One of the consequences is that one needs a lot more categories, for the theory predicts plenty of movement steps and appropriate landing sites must be furnished.
+However, a careful review of the syntactic structure of German (within the generative framework) undertaken in [Sternefeld, 2006] has yielded a far less articulated structure than standardly assumed.
+Thus, the question as to what categories we need and what structure we should assume seems to be complete open.
+So, if syntax cannot do it, maybe we can make progress with the help of semantics.